Osokonezeka/Count-Your-Darts/README.md

   - Dark, Light, and System themes.
   - Advanced Haptic feedback (adjustable intensity).
   - Speech synthesis (Voice Announcer reads out your scores).
-- **💾 Offline Ready**: All progress and history are securely stored locally on your device.
+- **💾 Offline Ready & Data Management**: All progress and history are securely stored locally on your device.
+Export your entire app state as a `.zip` backup, use "Smart Merge" to intelligently restore older data without overwriting new matches, and easily wipe all data with a 1-click Hard Reset.

 ## 🚀 Tech Stack